 - Purchase an eco-friendly detergent at your local store or online.
 Mix a couple of drops with warm water and use a soft microfibre cloth to wipe down all surfaces.
 Next, use a clean, damp cloth to remove any sticky residue and buff away smudges with another dry cloth.

 QUARTZ STONE VANITY TOPS

-Quartz stone is made from one of the hardest minerals on earth and is arguably the most durable stone for your bathroom vanity unit.
+Quartz countertops are made from one of the hardest minerals on earth and are arguably the most durable stone for your bathroom vanity unit.
 It comes in a variety of beautiful colours and patterns and is resistant to staining and scratching.
 It can even contain a resin which means it does not have to be sealed.

 The specific cleaning requirements of your quartz stone will depend on the location within your home and how often it is used, but quartz is not hard to maintain.
 The following guide should help ensure you are able to keep your quartz countertops looking brand new.

 How To Clean Quartz Stone

 For routine cleaning, we recommend wiping surfaces with a mixture of warm water and soap.
 This should be done as often as required, but the more often this happens the better maintained your bathroom vanity top will be.
 To get rid of dirt, you can use a recommended putty knife but be careful to only scrape gently.

 Removing Stains From Quartz Stone